KarinOchayon070/JSCodingMentorship/README.md

         Smiley Face Reward: When a student successfully modifies the code to match the solution, a big smiley face is displayed on the screen, celebrating their achievement and fostering a positive learning environment.

 ## See more 👁️
+- Link to the web application - https://js-coding-mentorship-frontend.onrender.com.
 - Link to the backend repository - https://github.com/KarinOchayon070/JSCodingMentorshipBackend.
 - Link to YouTube explanatory video - https://www.youtube.com/watch?v=5OzKGoF__4o&ab_channel=KarinOchayon.